isomerpages/ogp-buildforgood/pages/Terms & Conditions.md

 including where such failure is from issues arising from any internet service providers or your equipment.</p>
 <p>&nbsp;</p>
-<p>5.3 The Competition will commence on 18 May 2024 and end on 22 June 2024
+<p>5.3 The Competition will commence on 28 Aug 2024 and end on 28 Sep 2024
 (both days inclusive).</p>
 <p>&nbsp;</p>
 <p><strong>6.
 Materials Submitted</strong>